Anveks/JavaScript-Basics-Theory/README.md

 - event.preventDefault() - a method that, when called within an event handler, prevents the default behavior associated with the event.
 - event.stopPropagation() - a method that stops the event from further propagation through the DOM; useful in case of event bubbling and nested elements with event handlers.
 - event.clientX/clientY - properties that provide the coordinates of the mouse pointer when a mouse-related event occurs.

+# Node JS

+Node.js is a runtime environment that allows you to run JavaScript on the server-side.
+It uses the V8 JavaScript engine, originally created for Google Chrome, to execute JavaScript code outside of the browser.
+Node.js provides an event-driven, non-blocking I/O model, making it efficient and suitable for building scalable network applications.

+In Node.js, packages and modules are fundamental concepts for organizing and reusing code.

+## Packages

+A package in Node.js is a directory that contains a package.json file, which describes the package's metadata and dependencies.
+Packages can be published and shared through the npm (Node Package Manager) registry, allowing developers to easily install and use them in their projects.
+Packages can range from small utility libraries to complete frameworks.

+## Modules

+A module in Node.js is a single file or a group of related files that encapsulate a set of functionalities.
+Modules allow you to split your code into smaller, manageable units and provide a way to import and export functionality between files.
+Each module has its own scope, and the exported functions, objects, or values can be accessed by other modules using the require function.

+The require function is used to import modules in Node.js.
+By specifying the module's name or file path, Node.js resolves the dependencies and loads the module into the current file.
+Modules can expose functionality through the module.exports object or by assigning values directly to exports.
+Other modules can then use require to access the exported functionality.

+## package.json vs package-lock.json